g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

     - the choice each player made, in case the user forgets which buttons was pushed
 - A field for game results announcing the winner of the round and explanation why the choice won referencing the rules.
 - Game buttons with user choices (predefined variables introduced in the game rules) to play the game.
-- The game ends when one player, user or computer, has won 10 rounds, i.e. gained 10 scorepoints.
+- The game ends when one player, user or computer, has won 10 rounds, i.e. gained 10 score points.

 3. Game Completion Section
-- Scoreboard displaying the end score of user.
+- Scoreboard displaying the end score of the user.
 The end score is not always the same, since the computer can win, too.
 - If user wins, a personalized message containing the username provided the landing page section to congratulate the user is displayed.
 - If user loses, a personalized message to console the user to try again is displayed.
 - Button to play the game again.
 The user returns directly to game section and skips the landing page for a better user experience.